a-gold-steak/home-lab_active-directory/README.md

 - [Deployed Network-Wide Print Server](https://a-gold-steak.github.io/home-lab_active-directory/#print)

 ## Improvements and Additions
-I'm no AD expert and do apologize in advanced if there are mistakes.
+I'm no AD expert and do apologize in advance if there are any mistakes.
 But there are a couple of items that I would've liked to have improved or added:
 - A table of contents for the documentation would've been nice, I usually have one anytime I document anything but completely missed it this time around
 - An addition of a second server would've been helpful to see how it would integrate into the network.
 This server could've been used to store the file shares or even updates
 - I would've liked to have deployed different types of software.
 Not everything is able to be deployed smoothly and easily.(e.g. executable files)